flutter-webrtc/callkeep/README.md

 callKeep.on(CallKeepDidPerformSetMutedCallAction(), setMuted);
 ```

-These events are quite crucial because acts as an intermediate between the native calling UI and your calling presenter (or controller or manager).

-What does it mean?

-Assuming your application already implements some calling system (RTC, Voip, or whatever) with its own calling UI, you are using some basic controls:

-> before implementing `callkeep`

-- Hang up -> `presenter.hangUp()`
-- Microphone switcher -> `presenter.microSwitch()`

-> after implementing `callkeep`

-- Hang up -> `callkeep.endCall(call_uuid)`
-- Microphone switcher -> `callKeep.setMutedCall(uuid, true / false)`

-### Display incoming calls in foreground, background or terminate state
+## Display incoming calls in foreground, background or terminate state

 The incoming call concept we are looking for is firing a display incoming call action when "something" is received in our app.